 Nichola Carter heads Carter Thomas’ leading immigration team.
 A solicitor with 20 years’ experience, Nichola has been consistently ranked as one of the UK’s leading immigration lawyers in both The Legal 500 and Chambers and Partners since 2004.
 Nichola is responsible for overseeing the firm’s immigration work and team and ensuring that clients receive an excellent service.
 You can find out more about Nichola here.

-Julie Thomas is the firm’s head of operations.
+Julie Thomas is the firm’s Director of Operations.
 She has dual responsibility for managing the business and enhancing the firm’s brand and profile, ensuring that the firm’s business growth strategy remains on track.
 A professional with a significant amount of experience in client services, business development and communications, Julie has worked with a number of leading brands, including magic circle law firms in her 20-year career.
 Julie gained her degree at the University of Nottingham.

 Charlotte Hall has day to day operational oversight of the firm in her role as practice administrator.
 She oversees all new client engagement processes, accounts and data.
 She also has responsibility for organising the immigration team’s regular client oversight meetings.
 Charlotte is a graduate from Durham University.
 She has been working in client service roles since 2012 and is an experienced management and HR professional.

 Key Contacts – Immigration Team

 Nichola Carter, in addition to her management role, also takes a hands-on approach role in advising the firm’s clients with particular emphasis on sponsor compliance work.
 Regarded as one of the UK’s leading sponsor compliance experts, Nichola advises businesses, charities and education sector clients, including universities, independent schools and private colleges, that need sponsor licences under Tiers 2, 4 and 5.
 She also advises entrepreneurs, business-persons and high net worth individuals seeking entry to the UK under the entrepreneur, investor and business routes of the Points Based System.
 You can find out more about Nichola here.